 Value Your Home

 Your buyer will get a property survey on your home that will highlight any issues with the house, they can then use this to negotiate a lower offer.
-As a seller, you can get your own property survey conducted from a RICS registered surveyor, whether it’s a homebuyer report or building survey, to give you a second opinion.
+As a seller, you can get your own property survey conducted from a RICS registered surveyor, whether it’s a Level 2 (homebuyer survey) or Level 3 (building survey), to give you a second opinion.

 Market Your Home

 In addition to a standard marketing service, you can pay an extra cost to have a premium listing on property websites like Rightmove and Zoopla.
-For some properties, it may be useful to advertise in specific magazines - for example, Country Life.
+With around 90% of buyers searching for their next home online, it could potentially be a worthy investment.
+For some properties, it may even be useful to advertise in specific magazines - for example, Country Life is perfect for advertising in rural areas.
 This is likely to incur an additional cost, but the agent will guide you on whether this is necessary.

 Once your first offer comes in, your estate agent will be responsible for managing offer negotiations.
 They will pass the offer to you for consideration, then will negotiate, decline or accept an offer on your behalf.
 They are responsible for making you aware of offers, counter-offers and rejected offers from the buyer.

 Whilst you make the final decision on the offer, your estate agent can provide their expert opinion and give professional advice.
 An offer is just an offer, it’s not final and there’s always room to negotiate.
 Don’t feel pressured into accepting the first offer you receive.

 Check The Buyer Can Afford Your Home